HappyCerberus/playground-zc72vb8a/topk.md

 We don't need the full power of quicksort, we only need to recurse into the partition that we know contains our $`k`$-th element.
 This would give us $`O(n+\frac{n}{2}+\frac{n}{4}...)`$ complexity.
 Unfortunately, that would represent the average case, not the worst case.
 If we choose our pivot poorly, we go back to $`O(n^2)`$ complexity.

 Fortunately there is an algorithm that allows us to choose a good enough pivot in $`O(n)`$ time, it is called median of medians.
-The complexity analysis of this beast is mind bending so lets just jump to the code.
+If you are interested in the proof why this algorithm is indeed $`O(n)`$, I would recommend [these MIT materials](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-046j-design-and-analysis-of-algorithms-spring-2012/lecture-notes/MIT6_046JS12_lec01.pdf).